What is a cuffed tracheostomy tube?

 It is a common misconception that the cuff of the tracheostomy tube prevents aspiration.
 The definition of aspiration is any material that passes below the level of the vocal folds.
 The cuff is located below the level of the vocal folds.
 So any material that reaches the cuff has already been aspirated.
 The cuff does not form an impenetrable seal and therefore aspirated material that reaches the cuff, passes around the cuff and into the lower airways.

-Cuffed pressure should be checked regularly.
+Cuffed pressure should be checked regularly with a cuff manometer.
 High cuff pressure can lead to mucosal ischemia and eventual injury with complications such as tracheal stenosis, necrosis, bleeding, ulcers, and fistulas.

 How do you determine if the patient has a cuffed tracheostomy tube?

 If the tracheostomy tube has a pilot line and pilot balloon, this is an indicator that the patient has a cuffed tracheostomy tube.
 The flange of the tracheostomy tube also indicates if the tracheostomy tube has a cuff in place.